 - Step 3: Mix your epoxy according to the instructions.
-Using a putty knife stir the mixture.
+Use a putty knife to stir the mixture.
 Apply the epoxy mixture to the hole, trying to cover it as smoothly and as seamlessly as possible.

 Getting a dent out of aluminum siding is often easier than repairing a hole.
 Still, you’ll need to drill a hole in the siding to pop out the dent.

 - Step 1: Screw the self-tapping screw into the center of the dent.

 - Step 2: Use a pair of pliers to pull the dent halfway up.
 This will draw the screw up and pop out the indent.

 - Step 3: Using sandpaper, take off all the paint.

 - Step 4: Fill the dent with the two-part auto-body filler.